Business VAT Refund Deadlines 2020

-Companies pay VAT on the many business expenses they incur during corporate travel including bus tickets, meals, taxis and hotel stays.
+Companies pay Value Added Tax on the many business expenses they incur during corporate travel including bus tickets, meals, taxis and hotel stays.
 Global business travel spend is forecast to reach $1.7 trillion by 2022, but many organisations still only recover a fraction of what’s owed to them.

-There are 3 main VAT deadlines throughout the year that companies looking to reclaim VAT on business travel must be aware of:
+There are three main VAT return deadlines throughout the year that companies looking to reclaim VAT on business travel must be aware of:

 The December Deadline (31st December) is relevant for US and non-EU companies looking to reclaim VAT on corporate expenses and business travel incurred in the UK.